Last Updated on 17 February, 2021 by Veronica

 Roam along Route 66

 Old Route 66 runs through the middle of Oatman.
-A big part of the experience of your visit to Oatman is knowing that you are walking down what was once America’s main street.
+So a big part of the experience of your visit to Oatman is knowing that you are walking down what was once America’s main street.

 And with the old buildings on both sides of the street, it’s pretty easy to visualize this highway’s golden age, which cut across the country from Chicago to Los Angeles.